kiudee/cs-ranking/README.rst

                                    n_features=2)
    X_train, Y_train, X_test, Y_test = gen.get_single_train_test_split()
 All our learning algorithms are implemented using the scikit-learn estimator API.
-Fitting our FATE-Network algorithm is as simple as calling the ``fit`` method:
+Fitting our FATENet architecture is as simple as calling the ``fit`` method:

 .. code-block:: python